ASKurz/blogdown5/content/blog/2023-02-15-causal-inference-with-bayesian-models/index.md

          experimental = ifelse(treatment == "experimental", 1, 0))
 ```

+Now we’ve got our data, we’re ready to fit some Bayesian models.

 ### Gaussian models.

-Instead of writing our models with OLS-style notation where we include `\(\epsilon_i\)`, we’ll be switching to the Gaussian likelihoodist format.
+Instead of expressing our models in OLS-style notation where we include `\(\epsilon_i\)`, it’s time we switch to the Gaussian likelihoodist format.
 Here’s what are Gaussian ANOVA-type model might look like when including our Bayesian priors:

 $$
 `\begin{align*}